alexeyinkin/eb-1a/1-process/README.md

 ## Day 337

 They did not respond within two business days.
-So I decided to play with fire and to cut the corners of the bag.
+So I decided to play with fire and cut the corners of the bag.
-That allowed me to peak inside but still would keep the border officer sure
+That allowed me to peek inside but still would keep the border officer sure
-I haven't tampered with the contents.
+I hadn't tampered with the contents.

 I saw a yellow paper envelope with a sheet with my data stapled to it: